We build the narratives that make your reputation

 We take time to understand your businesses objectives, values and interests, offering the benefits of an experienced communications team without using the internal desk space.

 Welcome to this week’s building safety bulletin.
-We outline some of the significant changes affecting developers, leaseholders, contractors, housing providers, and anyone else interested in the UK’s building safety crisis.
-1. Developer remediation contract Two weeks on from the deadline to sign the government’s remediation contract, committing developers to addressing life-critical fire safety defects
+This page outlines some of the significant news and changes affecting developers, leaseholders, contractors, housing providers, and anyone else interested in the UK’s building safety crisis.
+1. Leasehold abolition to be dropped The Guardian has reported that the government is abandoning its plans to abolish the leasehold system.
+Michael Gove

 Welcome to this week’s building safety bulletin.
-This page sets out some of the most significant latest developments affecting developers, leaseholders, contractors, housing providers, and anyone else interested in the UK’s building safety crisis.
-1. Developer remediation contract deadline While only 39 companies had signed by the deadline, an extension allowed others to sign up.
+This page outlines some of the significant news and changes affecting developers, leaseholders, contractors, housing providers, and anyone else interested in the UK’s building safety crisis.
+1. Another developer signs remediation contract This week, Viva Midco Limited, the parent company of Avant Homes, joined 46 other firms in

 KB looking good with the green shovel at the breaking ground event for Retirement Villages Group Ltd's new whole of life, net zero carbon development West Byfleet Botanical Place ...Read More